srijanighosh87/MCP-Server-Client-Demo/README.md

-# MCP-Server-Client-Demo
+# MCP-Client-Server-Console-Demo

-This repository demonstrates a simple Model Context Protocol (MCP) server and client implementation in .NET.
+This repository demonstrates a simple Model Context Protocol (MCP) server and client console implementation in .NET.

 ## Solution Structure